TimWittenberg/EEG_Audiovisual/README.md

 self-initiated sensory events.
 Across two EEG experiments, the paper compares sensory attenuation for unisensory auditory and unisensory visual outcomes with attenuation for multisensory audiovisual outcomes, extending sensory-attenuation research from single-modality paradigms to the multisensory case.
-A central question is whether combining auditory and visual signals increases attenuation, and which modality drives the audiovisual effect.
+A more appropriate conclusion would be that in the present paradigm, audiovisual outcomes did not increase N1 attenuation beyond auditory outcomes.

 The analyses in this project were developed to address a reviewer concern about the interpretation of the audiovisual N1 effect.
 In the paper, the N1 was